david6983/saxaboom/README.md

 - **Click on one of the 7 buttons on the right to play a sound.**
     - Note : The first button on top corresponds to C-3 midi note and the last one (bottom-right) corresponds to G-3 on midi keyboard.
 - **The main loop button play the main melody part of the Sax-a-boom.**
-    - Note : This button is seprated from the other because the sound is not a saxaphone sound !
+    - Note : This button is separated from the others because the sound is not a saxaphone sound !
 - **The volume of the sound played from the graphical interface can be set by the rotary slider from 0 to 127.**
     - Note : The range used for the volume corresponds to the velocity of a midi note.
 - **One click on the author name redirect you to the author's github page.**